by Diane Spicer

-The best hiking gifts for kids are the ones that feed their curiosity about the outdoors, build their endurance for longer hikes, and lead to great family memories of shared trail time.
+The best hiking gifts for kids are the ones that feed their curiosity about the outdoors, build their endurance for longer hikes, bring happy smiles, and lead to great family memories of shared trail time.

 If you hike with babies and children, you'll notice their interest in hiking gear and great trail destinations increase with each passing season.

 And that means you'll need some clever hiking gift suggestions for kids.

 Hiking with kids will develop an entirely new skill set for you, especially if you keep your eyes open for what really stokes their excitement about hiking.